hernancerm/zsh-trampoline/README.md

 1. A CSV configuration file.
 2. Environment variables.

-The CSV file is required to be created by the user.
-Regarding the env variables, default values are provided.
+The CSV file must be created by the user.
+Regarding the environment variables, default values are provided.
 Only override these if you prefer something different from the defaults.